The input features, which can be point, polyline, polygon, or multipoint type.

 One or more feature layers or feature classes containing near feature candidates.
 The near features can be point, polyline, polygon, or multipoint.
-If multiple layers or feature classes are specified, the NEAR_FC field is added to the input table and will store the paths of the source feature class containing the nearest feature found.
-The same feature class or layer can be used as both input and near features.
+If multiple layers or feature classes are specified, the NEAR_FC field will be added to the input table and will store the paths of the source feature class containing the nearest feature found.
+The same feature class or layer can be used as both input features and near features.

 Specifies whether x- and y-coordinates of the closest location of the near feature will be written to the NEAR_X and NEAR_Y fields.

-Specifies the names of the attribute fields that will be added during processing.
+The names of the attribute fields that will be added during processing.

 If this parameter is not used or any fields that will be added are excluded from this parameter, the default field names will be used.

 By default, NEAR_FID and NEAR_DIST fields will be added, NEAR_X and NEAR_Y fields will be added when the Location parameter is checked, the NEAR_ANGLE field will be added when the Angle parameter is checked, and the NEAR_FC field will be added when multiple inputs are used.

 Specifies the unit of measurement for the NEAR_DIST filed.
 When no unit of measurement is specified, the values in the NEAR_DIST field will be in the linear unit of the input feature's coordinate system.
 If the input is in a geographic coordinate system and the geodesic method is used, the units of the NEAR_DIST field will be meters.